Remote ATU v 1.0

 • 0.01W -2000W tuning power.

-• Operational power from 0.01W to 2KW constant (for varialbe coil version) and from 0.01W to 1KW.
+• Operational power from 0.01W to 2KW constant (for variable coil version) and from 0.01W to 1KW (for relay version).

-• Max PWR single transmission length for the Relay-based T-match is up to 5 min (du to the coils heat).
-Max PWR single transmission length for the Variable coil T-match is inlimited.
+• Max PWR single transmission length for the Relay-based T-match is up to 5 min (due to the coils heat).
+Max PWR single transmission length for the Variable coil T-match is unlimited.

 • Step values for ATU's L, C1 and C2 motors monitoring.